jssteinberg/config/README.md

 # .config

-Includes config for alacritty and tmux (and kitty---which is nice without tmux), neovim
+Includes config for alacritty and tmux (and kitty---which is nice without tmux), and neovim. *Used on Macos, but should work on Linux.
+But does tmux TC/256 color config?*

 ## Get started